 My parents weren’t outdoorsy.
 Not at all.
 But for some strange reason getting out into the wild has always held a special appeal for me.
 Going to that Brownie Camp gave me that first real taste of getting out there.

-Later on, when I was a teenager I was a camp counsellor for three summers at Bolton Camp.
+Later on, when I was a teenager I was a camp counselor for three summers at Bolton Camp.
 It was a sleep-away camp for disadvantaged kids, run by Family Services Toronto.
 To this day, those summers were the best of my life.
 We slept in cabins, swam in a frigid, unheated pool, waded in the river and hiked forests and meadows.
 I hated swimming in that pool in the morning.
 But I loved everything else!

 You might think I loved those summers because I was a teenager and being with other teenagers away from our parents all summer was the coolest thing ever (it was).
 But there was more to it than that.
 I also loved those summers because of the kids.